petersn/language-play/l1.2/README.md

 ## Inductives

-Inductives can also be defined, and are always defined via the following vernacular syntax (not yet implemented):
+Inductives can also be defined, and are always defined via the following vernacular syntax:

 ```
 Inductive example params : Ar :=